iterative/dvc.org/static/docs/commands-reference/status.md

 ## Description

-`dvc status` searches for changes in the existing pipeline(s), either showing which [stages](/doc/commands-reference/run) have changed in the
+`dvc status` searches for changes in the existing pipelines, either showing which [stages](/doc/commands-reference/run) have changed in the
 <abbr>workspace</abbr> and must be reproduced (with `dvc repro`), or differences
 between local vs. remote <abbr>cache</abbr> (meaning `dvc push` or `dvc pull`